ConfederacyOfGaia/Gaia/players-guide.md

 Before the Aurelian Empire, gods were unknown in the Zephyrland.
 Instead, the Zephyrans revered nature and the spirits of the land, guided by their caretakers.

 The Great Golden Dragon mandated worship of Bahamut and veneration of Tiamat within the empire, and ordered that a temple be built in every town.
-These temples are magnificant structures, shaped like the open jaws of a dragon and inlaid with gold, platinum, and jewels.
+These temples are often magnificant structures, shaped like the open jaws of a dragon and inlaid with gold, platinum, and jewels.
 There are monthly services when Osis is full and when Lira is full, and these are particularly extravagant when both are in High Confluence.

 <div style='margin-top:20px'></div>